-While childhood sleep disordered breathing is, at this time, an often-overlooked diagnosis, Pulmonologists, ENT's, Sleep-Focused Dentists and Respiratory Therapists across the country are working together to bring this debilitating disease into the spotlight.
+While childhren's sleep-related breathing disorders are, at this time, an often-overlooked diagnosis, Pulmonologists, ENT's, Dentists, Myofunctional Therapists and Respiratory Therapists across the country are working together to bring this debilitating disease into the spotlight.

 How a child grows and develops is directly related to the quality of their sleep.
 Quality of sleep is affected by how well a child can breathe through their nose, which is related to the upper and lower jaws growing to their full potential.